If you’re thinking about repurposing content, you’ve probably ended up here for two main reasons:

 - You need new content but don’t have the resources (time, team, money) to push something out

 You’re in luck!
-The Marsden Marketing team strongly believes in repurposing and reusing content to extend its life.
+The Marsden Marketing team strongly believes in repurposing and reusing content to extend its life and maximize the effectiveness of your lead generation programs.
 There are many benefits, including saving time, increasing return on existing content, and creating breadth of assets across a topic (which helps improve SEO and user experiences).

 We have some impactful proof points that show it, too, having recently repurposed an SEO checklist from 2016 into a downloadable asset in 2017.
 It took less time updating this asset than we would have spent on creating a new one and, as a result, generated five times as many views and many new leads.

 Steps to Repurposing Your Existing Content and Getting More Leads

 Step 1: Identify the lucky asset to be given new life

 Choosing which asset to invest in can be approached from a few different ways.
 A good bet is to take a look at what pieces of content are getting good traffic.
 If you have one asset that consistently drives visits or conversions, then an updated version is likely to increase its relevance for your current prospects and visitors.

 When choosing a piece of content to repurpose, consider whether or not it’s still relevant or can be made relevant again.
 Devoting additional time and money to a tired topic is never a good plan.